thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Standard Dialect:

- * The `th:text` attribute, which evaluates its value expression and sets the result of this evaluation as the body of the host tag, effectively replacing that "Welcome to our grocery store!" text we see in the code.
+ * The `th:text` attribute, which evaluates its value expression and sets the result as the body of the host tag, effectively replacing the "Welcome to our grocery store!" text we see in the code.
  * The `#{home.welcome}` expression, specified in the _Standard Expression Syntax_,
    instructing that the text to be used by the `th:text` attribute should be the message with the `home.welcome` key corresponding to whichever locale we are